slimndap/wp-theatre/readme.md

 * [Ticketmatic](http://slimndap.com/product/ticketmatic-voor-wordpress/)

-Need integration with another ticketing system?
+If you need integration with another ticketing system?
 Drop me an [email](mailto:jeroen@slimndap.com) and I will look into it.

 ## Testing